Alessio2704/monte-carlo-simulator/README.md

 ### Full Workflow Example

-Once set up, you can compile and run a simulation with a single command:
+Once set up, you can compile, run, and visualize a simulation with a single command:

 1.  **Write a model** in a file named `my_model.vs`.
+Make sure it includes an `@output_file` directive.
-2.  **Compile and run it:**
+2.  **Compile, run, and plot it:**
     ```bash
-    # This will compile my_model.vs to my_model.json, then
+    # This will compile my_model.vs to my_model.json,
+    # execute the simulation, save results to the specified CSV,
-    # automatically execute the simulation engine and print the results.
+    # and finally display a histogram of the results.
-    /path/to/downloaded/vsc my_model.vs --run
+    /path/to/downloaded/vsc my_model.vs --run --plot
     ```

 ---